NikitaDouglas/SimpleCheckout/README.md

 and ultimately receive a total for your shopping formatted as £xx.xx.

 I wrote this script in response to the user stories listed [here](https://diode.makersacademy.com/students/samjones1001/projects/317).
 This project was created whilst I was at Makers Academy(April to July 2020).
-I decided to this project in order to build three of the skills I was working towards during Week 2 of the course: extracting a class, mocking, and dependency injection.
+I decided to do this project in order to build three of the skills I was working towards during Week 2 of the course: extracting a class, mocking, and dependency injection.
 You can find out more information about my goals and how I achieved them in my [Portfolio](https://github.com/NikitaDouglas/MyPortfolio/blob/master/Week2.md).